 There are also some wood carving sessions to try after you've had a go with printmaking.

+To find out more and get a ticket head over here.
 PS.
 They're also running free activities for kids during August and over the bank holiday which is perfect if you have some children to entertain this summer holiday.
+Do let me know if you go and happy making!
+Zeena X

 Happy Monday.
 Here's a little bit of Monday Motivation for you all by way of this dreamy new Stevie dress sewing pattern from the power house that is Tilly and the Buttons.